andreterceiro/dio-react-mrv/README.md

 ![use state](images/use-state.png)

-As you can see in the image, "contador" is how we get the value of the counter and "updateContator" is how we set the value of the counter"
+As you can see in the image, "contador" is how we get the value of the counter and "updateContator" is how we set the value of the counter".

+Teacher instructed us ti use [the official documentation of React](https://react.dev/learn) to learn more about.
+Blackbox IA also passed [this official link](https://reactjs.org/docs/getting-started.html).